 Marriage is the process of two people coming together onto one life path for the ultimate goal of pleasing Allah and it is one of the most intimate relationships we can have with another person.
 In the Qur’an we are also reminded that, “your spouses are like clothing for you,” signifying that our spouse is the closest person to us in life, physically and emotionally, like clothing is to skin.

 Further, our spouse will be the one person who knows us the best and knows our vulnerabilities therefore they have the responsibility to protect our weaknesses.
 Having a person in our life that is so close to us can only happen if we share ourselves and are open and honest with that person.
+For those of us who have good spouse should make dua to thank Allah.

 Getting to know someone for marriage requires a couple to share their views and experiences in an effort to better understand one another.
 Conversations between the couple should include practical as well as emotional questions in an effort to seek information about a person and understand their values and beliefs.